JamieBort/Portfolio-Website/Revamp2023.md

 ## Status

+**Note - all the following has been completed in the `basic_framework` branch.**

+* Done.
+    >Use media queries to implement the navigation differently for laptop/desktop.

 * Done.
     >Create an event listener for the toggleFunction() so that when the user taps outside of the navigation menu, the navigation menu disappears.